orstavik/JoiEvents/docs/2_EventToEvent/2_NativeCascadeEvents/4_Pattern_ResurrectDefaultActions.md

 # Pattern: ResurrectDefaultAction

+The ResurrectDefaultAction pattern works by first calling `.preventDefault()` on the preceding trigger event, and then later *reproduce* the same task from JS script.
+This first kills the original default action task, only to manually reproduce it later.

+The purpose of ResurrectDefaultAction is to control with more precision how the browser should evaluate the context of certain events.
+This pattern is a core building 's the situation in which with more precision which instances

+## BrowserActions

 In this chapter we will create a list of all know DefaultActions.
 We will then try to reproduce them from JS.

-## BrowserActions

 defaultAction | trigger event | context premise | can be preventDefault()? | JS reproduction
 ---|---|---|---|---